It’s 5pm and you have nothing on your menu plan for dinner.

 Step 3: Find a block of time in your schedule that’s dedicated to planning your meals.

 Everyone’s days and weeks look different.
-What works for me, may not work for you so remember if what I share in this step won’t work for you, tweak it!
+What works for me, may not work for you, so remember if what I share in this step won’t work for you, tweak it!

 I sit down with my day planner and write in all my meals: breakfast, lunch, and dinner.
-I started doing it in my day planner a few years ago, in place of creating a calendar to hang of my fridge.
-Having it in my day planner helps me to look back on weeks or months before and get inspiration!
+I started doing it in my day planner a few years ago, in place of creating a calendar to hang on my fridge.
+Having it in my day planner helps me to look back on weeks or months and get inspiration!
 It’s also nice to have everything all in one spot.

 Step 4: Look at your calendar for the week and plan your menu around busy days.

 I always look at my calendar for the week before writing in any meals.
-This is a good practice to start because there is nothing more frustrating then having a plan to make something you just don’t have time for.
+This is a good practice to start, because there is nothing more frustrating then having a plan to make something you just don’t have time for.

 If I know we are going to be out of the house all day, I make sure to plan a crockpot meal for dinner that night and sandwiches for lunch.
 Think quick and simple on days like this.

 On the mornings we have to leave the house early, breakfast has to be quick and easy, such as waffles or oatmeal.
-Something I know I can whip up without even thinking about and takes no time to cook.
+Something I know I can whip up without even thinking about and it takes no time to cook.

 On the other side, when I know I am going to be home all day I may plan a new recipe I have never made before or a recipe that is more time consuming.
 The key here is to let your menu plan work for you and not against you.